-It is worth noting that, since the reservation wage summarizes a worker's utility both under perfect liquidity and financial autarky, the difference in the reservation wage summarizes the value of access to financial markets.
-More precisely,

-Proposition 3 A hand-to-mouth worker has a lower reservation wage than a worker with access to capital markets.
+It is worth noting that, since the reservation wage summarizes a worker's utility both under perfect liquidity and financial autarky, the difference in the reservation wage summarizes Geback 17 the value of access to financial markets.
+More precisely, Proposition 3 A hand-to-mouth worker has a lower reservation wage than a worker with access to capital markets.
 Moreover, the difference in their reservation wages is the utility gain from access to capital markets, measured in units of per-period consumption.
+The proof is in the appendix.